realitymod/Manual/en/the_squad_leader/README.md

 The rally point automatically disappears after 60 seconds unless:

-* It is within 2x large map grid squares of a friendly captured flag
 * It is within 2x large map grid squares of a friendly FOB
 * It is within 2x large map grid squares of a friendly APC or IFV.
 Only those of which you can request kits.